digraphs/Digraphs/README.md

    git pull gh-gap gh-pages
    ```

-4. The earlier `git pull` may produce merge conflicts.
-Most likely you will
+4. If this produced no errors and just worked, skip to the next step.
-   have conflicts in the file `_data/package.yml`, or in your `README` or
+   But it is quite likely that you will have conflicts in the file
+   `_data/package.yml`, or in your `README` or `PackageInfo.g` files.
-   `PackageInfo.g`.
-Many of these can be resolved by entering this:
+   These can usually be resolved by entering this:
    ```
    cp ../PackageInfo.g ../README* .
    gap update.g
    git add PackageInfo.g README* _data/package.yml
    ```
-   If you are lucky, this is the only conflict (check with `git status`).
+   If you are lucky, these were the only conflicts (check with `git status`).
    If no merge conflicts remain, finish with this command:
    ```
-   git merge --continue
+   git commit -m "Merge gh-gap/gh-pages"
    ```
    If you still have merge conflicts, and don't know how to resolve them, or
    get stuck some other way, you can abort the merge process and revert to the